Call Us Now: 03 9663 0009

 What is Settlement?

-Settlement is the completion of the sale, when the borrower takes possession of the property and the mortgage takes effect.
+Settlement is the completion of the sale, when the borrower takes possession of the property, and the mortgage takes effect.
+Check out our exclusive guide below to get into your new property sooner.

 When does settlement take place?